JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/resharper-to-rider/getting-started-for-resharper-users/index.md

 Let's get started!

-> This page is part of the **Secret Decoder Challenge at .NET Conf 2021**!
->
-> If you are looking for the clue, here it is:
-> _Find out what the <kbd>Ctrl+Shift+B</kbd> shortcut does in the ReSharper keymap, and use the second letter of the second word._

-## Download and Install Rider and the .NET 6 SDK
+## Download and Install Rider and the .NET SDK

 To get started, you will need a couple of things first: Rider itself, and the .NET SDK.